-7 Types of Artificial Grass – Pros & Cons of Each (with Pictures)
+7 Types of Artificial Grass: Pros & Cons (with Pictures)

 As it’s made to mimic real grass, artificial grass delivers all the benefits of real grass without the demands of mowing, seeding, and weeding.
 It can be used almost anywhere and fits a wide variety of outdoor and indoor situations.
 Artificial grass stays green all year and requires no water (except for occasional cleanings).
 It’s used in many locations, from private backyards to football stadiums, parks, and putting greens.